Irish folklore

-Irish folklore (béaloideas) refers to the folktales, balladry, music, dance, and so forth, ultimately, all of folk culture.
+Irish folklore (béaloideas) refers to the folktales, balladry, music, dance and mythology of Ireland.
+It is the study and appreciation of how people lived.

-Irish folklore, when mentioned to many people, conjures up images of banshees, fairies, leprechauns and people gathering around, sharing stories.
-Many tales and legends were passed from generation to generation, so were the dances and song in the observing of important occasions such as weddings, wakes, birthdays and holidays or, handcraft traditions.
-All of the above can be considered as a part of folklore, as it is the study and appreciation of how people lived.
+The folklore of Ireland includes banshees, fairies, leprechauns and other mythological creatures, and was typically shared orally by people gathering around, sharing stories.
+Many tales and legends were passed from generation to generation, so were the dances and song in the observing of important occasions such as weddings, wakes, holidays, etc.

 Definition

 What constitutes Irish folklore may be rather fuzzy to those unfamiliar with Irish literature.
 Diarmuid Ó Giolláin, for one, declared that folklore was elusive to define clearly.

 Bo Almqvist (c.
 1977) gave an all-encompassing definition that folklore covered "the totality of folk culture, spiritual and material", and included anything mentioned in Seán Ó Súilleabháin's A Handbook of Irish Folklore (1942).

 It was not until 1846 that the word "folklore" was coined, by English writer William Thoms, to designate "the manners, customs, observances, superstitions, ballads, proverbs, &c of the olden time".
 The term was first translated into Irish as béaloideas (lit. 'oral instruction') in 1927.